 If you have IBS, you may eat a diet low in FODMAPs to help manage your symptoms.
 If you still have some lingering issues or feel that your overall health could be better, The Whole30 Program might be something for you to consider in consultation with your doctor or nutritionist.
-As I am neither a doctor nor a nutritionist (read more about how much I am not a doctor or nutritionist here), I have no business giving anyone dietary advice; however, I can speak to my own experience in successfully completing a Whole30 while eating low FODMAP and offer up some great recipes and tips in case you decide (in consultation with a medical professional) if eating low FODMAP on a Whole30 is right for you.
+As I am neither a doctor nor a nutritionist (read more here), I have no business giving anyone dietary advice; however, I can speak to my own experience in successfully completing a Whole30 while eating low FODMAP and offer up some great recipes and tips in case you decide (in consultation with a medical professional) if eating low FODMAP on a Whole30 is right for you.

 Tips for Eating Low FODMAP on a Whole30